 ★★☆☆

-A second season was released in 2022, called A Man Who Defies the World of BL 2.
-The sequel continues where this story leaves off in Season 1.
+A Man Who Defies the World of BL has 3 installments.
+A second season was released in 2022, while a third season was released in 2024.
+The Season 2 sequel continues where this story leaves off in Season 1.
 The first episode begins by continuing Mob and Kikuchi's encounter from the previous finale, and the plot continues from that point onwards.

-In my opinion, A Man Who Defies the World 2 is pretty similar to its predecessor.
-Both series carry the same offbeat humour and upbeat enthusiasm.
+The sequels are pretty similar to its predecessor.
+They carry the same offbeat humour and upbeat enthusiasm.
 Maybe the first season is slightly funnier since the jokes seem new and innovative.
-However, the second season also has more sentimental drama, as the protagonist becomes mature and shows less aversion to BL.
-If you liked A Man Who Defies the World, you'd probably enjoy the sequel.
+However, the other seasons also have more sentimental drama, as the protagonist becomes mature and shows less aversion to BL.
+If you liked A Man Who Defies the World, you'd probably enjoy the sequels.

 A Man Who Defies the World of BL Info